dart-lang/sdk/README.md

 ## Info API

-[AllInfo][AllInfo] exposes a Dart representation of the `.info.json` files.
-You can parse the information using `AllInfo.fromJson`.
+[AllInfo][AllInfo] exposes a Dart representation of all of the collected information.
+You can decode an `AllInfo` object from the JSON form produced by the `dart2js` `--dump-info` option using the `AllInfoJsonCodec`.
 For example:

 ```dart
 import 'dart:convert';